CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   ChatGPT tab.
 The extension waits for ChatGPT to finish responding, populates the "Send Sequence" form with the returned JSON, and when using **Plan + Execute** it immediately forwards the sequence to CommunicationMod.
+- When a card produces a hand-select prompt (for example, Burning Pact asking you to exhaust a card), the extension automatically refreshes the state after the sequence finishes.
+If the game is waiting for a choice, it will request a follow-up command from ChatGPT (up to a few attempts) or remind you to run Plan + Execute again so the exhaust target can be chosen.
 - The manual command/sequence/log forms remain available below if you need to issue ad-hoc actions outside the automated workflow.